 14:10 can also be the perfect route into other, more advanced fasting methods.

-Thing is, you can’t really know if something is right for you until you’ve tried it.
+The thing is, you can’t really know if something is right for you until you’ve tried it.
 If it’s safe for you to do so, and you’re even a little bit interested to see how it could work for you, go for it.

 And if you’re looking for a little more help deciding what your best approach is, we gotcha!
-Try our SIMPLE quiz, and we’ll help you get started on your intermittent fasting journey today.
+Try our Simple quiz, and we’ll help you get started on your intermittent fasting journey today.

 5 pro tips for 14:10 intermittent fasting

-Meal prep is one secret to success for the 14:10 protocol.
+Meal prep is one secret to success for the 14:10 schedule.
 And don’t feel like you have to prep alone; involve the whole family.
 Sticking to your plan + quality family time = a real win-win.

 Let us help you get the most from 14:10 with some pro tips.